 Japan is still a country where cash is commonly used as a means of transaction.
 So, it is likely that you will end up with many coins in your purse after a few days in Japan.
 Thus, many find a Coin Purse useful for holding coins.
 When you are still unfamiliar with the country’s currency, a Coin Holder is handy.
 Having a coin holder makes it easy to find the coins you need without digging through a coin purse or even your pockets.

-Another way you can use a coin purse is to leave all your country’s currency in it and use your day-to-day wallet/purse in Japan.
+Another way to use a coin purse is to keep all your country’s currency in it and use your day-to-day wallet/purse in Japan.
 This way, you won’t be confused every time you need to pay in cash.

 Nail Clippers Set